What is a p-value?

 Greenland S., Senn S.J., Rothman K.J., Carlin J.B., Poole C., Goodman S.N., Altman D.G.
 Statistical tests, P values, confidence intervals, and power: a guide to misinterpretations.
 Eur J Epidemiol.
 2016;31:337–350.
 DOI 10.1007/s10654-016-0149-3.

-Why is it unrecommended to use p-values in the baseline characteristics table?
+Why is it unrecommended to use p-values in the baseline characteristics table in randomized studies?

 A p-value in population baseline characteristics table usually doesn't refer to a research question.